sajov/riot-crud/README.md

 * [feathers-client](https://github.com/feathersjs/feathers-client) Client side Feathers for REST and websockets that works with NodeJS, React Native and any client framework
 * [riot](https://github.com/riot/riot) Simple and elegant component-based UI library
 * [gentelella](https://github.com/puikinsh/gentelella) Free Bootstrap 3 Admin Template

-> Many thanks to all these Contributors for there huge work!
+> Many thanks to all these Contributors for their huge work!

 ## Getting started